 Breakfast was a good start, but it was the amazing dinners that really had our group of writers talking.
-Our last evening we sampled from the new Cajun influenced dinner menu at Sandcastles.
+Our last evening we sampled from the new Cajun-influenced dinner menu at Sandcastles.

 The Hilton Sandestin also has a sushi bar called Hadashi.
 I don’t normally eat sushi, so it’s hard for me to judge whether or not this was great sushi.
-I do know that I’d go back again for the combination seaweed salad.
+I know I’d go back again for the combination seaweed salad.
 It was a wonderful mixture of flavors with a bit of a crunch.

 The most elegant evening was at Seagars, Sandestin’s only AAA Four-Diamond Steakhouse in the area.
-As you would expect, the steaks were amazing, but our entire group was just as taken with the sides such as the kale and sprout petal salad.
+As you would expect, the steaks were amazing, but our entire group was just as taken with the sides,, such as the kale and sprout petal salad.
 The honey lemon vinaigrette is the key I think.

 To mix it up a little bit, our hosts paired the courses with specialty cocktails.
 In addition to a 600-label wine list with 3,700 bottles of wine on site, (they pour an estimated 5,000 bottles of wine each year), Seagars has an extensive cocktail menu.
 During our hosted dinner, we sampled several different cocktails.
 The one I went ahead and finished (ok, and a little bit of someone else’s too) was the El Calor Naranja: Reposado Tequila, Aperol, Fresh Orange Juice and Lime Juices, Serrano Pepper, served on the rocks.